 Electrostatic charges are usually generated by friction between and/or separation of two dissimilar materials, at least one of which is a nonconductor or a poor conductor of electricity.
 The accumulated charge (stat

 Nitrogen is the standard medium for contamination-free storage because it is relatively inert—it neither reacts with stored materials nor carries moisture—and because it can be isolated and purified relatively inexpensively.

 Desiccator cabinets must be set up so that an appropriate flow of nitrogen forces out all moisture- and contamination-laden air.
-Because nitrogen has a lower specific gravity than air, it is introduced into the upper section of the desiccator; the he
+Because nitrogen has a lower specific gravity than air, it is introduced into the upper section of the des

 As critical components become smaller and more sophisticated, their susceptibility to moisture damage increases.